elementor/elementor-developers-docs/src/cli/library-sync.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-Elementor holds locally a list of available templates that can be downloaded from the Elementor template library.
+Elementor holds, locally, a list of available templates that can be downloaded from the Elementor template library.
 A transient is scheduled to synch the available templates every 12 hours.
-Elementor CLI `library sync` command triggers the sync from the cloud using the command line.
+Elementor CLI `library sync` command triggers this sync from the cloud using the command line.

 ## Command